Marutha Nattu Veeran

 Marutha Nattu Veeran is a 1961 Indian Tamil-language swashbuckler film, directed by T. R. Raghunath and produced by B. Radhakrishna.
 The film stars Sivaji Ganesan, Jamuna, P. S. Veerappa and P. Kannamba.
 It was released on 24 August 1961.

 Plot

-Jeevagan, a brave young man is appointed as the high guard to protect princess Ratna and soon they fall in love.
+Jeevagan, a brave young man, is appointed as the high guard to protect princess Ratna and soon they fall in love.
 Meanwhile, the King's minister, Veera Kesha is secretly plotting with the Sultan, a known enemy of the throne.
 Veera Kesha frames Jeevagan as a traitor and turns the Kingdom against him.
 What sinister plan does the Sultan hold?
-Can Jeevagan prove his innocence and save his Kingdom?
+Can Jeevagan prove his innocence and save the Kingdom?

 Soundtrack

 The music was composed by S. V. Venkatraman.